-The nation lost one-third of its banks in 2008.
+The nation has lost one-third of its banks since 2008.
 But today the list of troubled banks has tumbled, and bank failures are rare.

+Update: Liberians gain last-minute extension.
 MAPLE GROVE, Minn. — Magdalene Menyongar’s day starts with a 5:30 a.m. conference call with women from her church.
 They pray together as Menyongar makes breakfast and drives to work, reflecting on everything they are thankful for.
 But lately, the prayers have turned to matters of politics and immigration.
-They pray with increasing urgency for …
+They …

 Fatal shootings by police are the rare outcomes of the millions of encounters between police officers and the public.
 Despite the unpredictable events that lead to the shootings, in each of the past four years police nationwide have shot and killed almost the same number of people — nearly 1,000.
 Last year police shot and …